Total Solar Eclipse 2026

 Planning and implementation of the traffic management are carried out in close cooperation with the police and other emergency responders in the affected areas.
 Road users are encouraged to follow instructions from authorities and traffic personnel and to exercise caution in these areas.

-In effect from 12:00 and throughout the event.
+In effect from 08:00 and until after the event.

 📍 Reykjanes